2F2365C5-5BC5-4963-B919-0097B772721E.jpg

 • Straight and curved scrapers

-Optional Hand Tools (If you have any of these tools, bring them.
-If you prefer to work primarily with hand tools, consider purchasing them):
+If you prefer to work primarily with hand tools, consider purchasing tools you relied upon in Foundations of Woodworking II.

 Course Duration & Hours